Data Science

 02

-The aim of this section is to provide some basic background into important foundational concepts that will be encountered in almost any data science solution.
+The aim of this section is to provide background in important concepts that are encountered when training most, but not all, machine learning algorithms.

 1. Loss and accuracy